-One of the safest web browser is Google Chrome browser, which is becoming more and more popular.
+One of the safest web browsers is Google Chrome browser, which is becoming more and more popular.
 The security features include:

 - Alerting.
 Chrome alerts about bad sites, most importantly, very accurately.
-IE also tries to do the similar thing, but it is totally unreliable.
-Chrome’s phishing and malware detection is very impressive and it can be a good compliment to your anti-virus software.
+IE browser also tries to do a similar thing, but it is totally unreliable.
+Chrome’s phishing and malware detection are very impressive and it can be a good compliment to your anti-virus software.

 - Self-updating.
 Auto-updating is nothing new, even M$ rolled out updates every month.
 But self-updating in Chrome is truly non-intrusive: no bullshit and updating itself only.
 No popups, no restart, no reminders.

 Remember, the browser itself can provide very limited protection for safe surfing.
 You still need other tools and measures, as explained in our safe surfing guide series, antivirus, anti-malware and webmail.

 Anyway, try to download and use Chrome today, if you haven’t.

 I call BS.
 Firefox with NoScript is safer than any other browser.

 Given.
 Chrome is not only the safest, it is the fastest as well..